shannu0003/Internship-shiptivitas-frontend/README.md

-*updated a new feature to frontend
+Updated a new feature to frontend

 Shiptivitas is a startup that helps freight shippers manage their task log easily.
 What it does differently is manage the time portion of freight shipping tasks exceptionally well, and connects to the API's of various freight shipping data providers.